 When there is a protective order in place, an individual must be careful about not violating the order as the attorney investigates the case.
 The defense lawyer often hires private investigators in Stamford to gather statements, evidence, and surveillance.
 Oftentimes with domestic violence, it is a “he said, she said” situation, so it is important to have eyewitnesses prepared to testify on an individual’s behalf.
 The police officers do not always get both sides of the story.
 A defense attorney’s job is to level the playing field and gather information and data for the judge and the state’s attorney.
 Gathering evidence before it disappears, is overwritten, or electronically disappears is critical.

 Sometimes in a domestic violence case, the attorney can subpoena the psychiatric records of the accuser, especially when they are sociopathic, psychopathic, or known to be liars.
-Good defense attorneys in Stamford often subpoena the psych records of an accuser that goes through a judge first.
 It puts a lot of pressure on the accuser, and is very appropriate and allowed by the law in certain circumstances.
 This happens to be incredibly useful evidence.